packetbroker/api/README.md

 2. **Balancer**
    Keeps track of messages from a Forwarder decrypted on request by a Home Network.
 Provides an overview of the balance.
 Members can offset the balance with a mutation that they both agree on, typically from an out-of-band transaction

+## License

+The API is distributed under [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+See `LICENSE` for more information.